Artificial Neural Networks

 One critical technique in neural networks is backpropagation, which enables adjustments to the hidden layers of neurons.
 The backpropagation function calculates the gradient of the loss function concerning each weight by utilising the chain rule, computing the gradient one layer at a time.
 This process iteratively refines the weights and biases, ultimately minimising the network output error.

-Deep learning has emerged as a groundbreaking advancement in artificial neural networks in recent years.
+In recent years, deep learning has emerged as a groundbreaking advancement in artificial neural networks.
 Deep learning leverages multilayer networks, with each layer extracting different features from the input data.
 As information passes through these layers, the network becomes increasingly adept at recognising patterns, ultimately enabling it to identify the target element.
 As a result, deep learning techniques have significantly improved applications, including computer vision, speech synthesis, and natural language understanding.

 Deep learning neural networks typically comprise multiple interconnected layers, such as convolutional, pooling, and fully connected layers.
 Convolutional layers are specifically designed to detect spatial patterns within the input data, making them ideal for image recognition tasks.
 Pooling layers, on the other hand, help reduce the spatial dimensions of the data, thus decreasing computational complexity.
 Finally, fully connected layers combine the features extracted by previous layers to generate the final output.